-For graduate students, the School of Education offers programs to prepare for certification in the following areas: Early Childhood (PreSchool-2), Elementary (1-6), Secondary (7-12), and Music (K-12).
-All of these programs lead to master’s degrees except for Early Childhood which is a teacher certification program (TCP) only.
-The following certification extensions are also available: Middle Level Education (5-8) and English as a Second Language.
+For graduate students, the School of Education offers programs to prepare for certification in the following areas: Early Childhood (PreSchool-2), Elementary (1-6), Secondary (7-12), World Languages (P-12), Health /Physical Education (P-12), and Music (P-12).
+All of these programs lead to master’s degrees except for Early Childhood, which is a teacher certification program (TCP) only.
+The following certification extensions are also available: Middle Level Education (5-8) for Elementary and Secondary candidates, and English as a Second Language (all areas).
 Adding one of these extensions to your certification area expands your employment possibilities in a competitive market.
 To learn more, see Academic Programs.

 Plan to attend a Portfolio Training Session in the fall for an overview of the admissions process and specific requirements, and to ask questions: Admission Portfolio Training Sessions.